 Overall, the villagers appear to be in shock, desperately trying to maintain their traditions while adapting to the encroachment of a modernized lifestyle that is pulling them in one television program at a time.

-For many villagers its as though theyre simultaneously living fundamentally different ways of life — a mixture between their cultural heritage and that of the mainstream modern world.
+For many villagers it’s as though they’re simultaneously living fundamentally different ways of life — a mixture between their cultural heritage and that of the mainstream modern world.

 In some villages, both open cooking fires and glowing television sets comprise standard furnishings in bamboo huts where families eat meals still containing food collected from the nearby forest.
 Sometimes a baby’s cries meld with the thumping of a karaoke machine, a result of electricity having been installed.
 Shiny new motorbikes are parked next to the satellite dishes pointing towards the sky, plugging villagers into what some of them call “the outside world.”